HuobiRDCenter/huobi_Python/README.md

 p_secret_key = "fecbaab2-35befe7e-2ea695e8-67e56"
 ```

-If you don't need to access private data, you can ignore the secret key.
+If you don't need to access private data, you can ignore the API key.

 Regarding the difference between public data and private data you can find details in [Client](#Client) section below.